Claim: It is dangerous to take baths or go swimming during thunderstorms, and people have been injured or killed while doing so.

 Lightning strikes into the ground near homes have sent devastating jolts up pipes and into sinks and bathtubs.
 Metal pipes used in household plumbing provide effective conduits for the massive electrical charges released by even a single bolt.

-Such injuries are relatively uncommon because one has to be doing dishes or bathing or showering at the precise moment when a bolt hits.
-However, people have been injured in this fashion.
+Such injuries are relatively uncommon in the greater scheme of things because one has to be doing the dishes or bathing or showering in the right (or wrong) place at the precise moment when a bolt hits.
+However, people have occasionally been injured in this fashion:

 In May 2008, 15-year-old Falicity Wishkeno of Topeka, Kansas, was hit by lightning while taking a shower.
 Said Wishkeno, "Right when I got in the shower, I heard the thunder hit.
 I saw this big, white light.
 I jumped out of the bathtub and collapsed.
 I had trouble breathing, and I couldn't feel my legs at all.
 I felt all this pain in my legs and my whole body."